mark-watson/SwiftAI-book/manuscript/commandline.md

   6> $R0
 $R2: String? = "http://dbpedia.org/resource/Bill_Gates"
  ```

+On line 43 I created a new local valiable **first_result** whose type is a hashtable with string keys and string values.

 There are two documentation web pages that you can use as references:
 [Apple's Swift Developer Blog of REPL](https://developer.apple.com/swift/blog/?id=18)